9-max-6/9-max-6/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=My+name+is+Maxwell;I+am+a+full+stack+software+engineer;and+a+SecOps+Zealot;I+am+open+to+collaboration+on+coding+projects;MongoDB+ExpressJS+ReactJS+NodeJS)](https://git.io/typing-svg)
 ---
 # **Hi, I'm Maxwell**
-### I am a Software Engineering student at African Leadership X
+### I'm a Software Engineering student at African Leadership X
 ---
 ## 🔭I’m currently working on...
 > My portfolio website that will showcase the work that I've accomplished so far in my career.
 > My Software Engineering skills with ALX such as
 > * Memory management with **C**
 > * Software Architecture **TOGAF**